Golden Boy (1939 film): Theme

-Clifford Odet's stage play was “stripped of its left-wing rhetoric” by Columbia Picture's screenwriters, as well as its tragic denouement.
+Columbia Picture's screenwriters “stripped (Clifford Odet's stage play) of its left-wing rhetoric” as well as its tragic denouement.
 Director Mamoulian ignored the larger social issues of “modern capitalist society” and proceeded to reduce the central theme to that of an individual's struggle to “choose between his spiritual or animalistic impulses.”

 By entering into a Faustian bargain, concert violinist cum professional boxer Josef “Joe” Bonaparte “loses his soul and wreaks destruction on the lives of others in his quest for self-fulfillment.
 In the end he is left with almost unendurable guilt.”
 Mamoulian and Columbia deviated from the Odets theme and tacked on a Hollywood-style happy ending.

-The picture does not address the “racial issues inherent in the fight” in which the white Bonaparte “Golden Boy” is pitted against the African-American “Chocolate Drop,” the latter who is killed in the homicidal match.
+The picture does not address the “racial issues inherent in the fight” in which the white Bonaparte “Golden Boy” is pitted against the African-American “Chocolate Drop,” who is killed in the homicidal match.
 Film historian Marc Spergel writes:

 Mamoulian has the murdered boxer’s father say “We just little people, and all of us got a burden, even you,” maintaining the screen image of blacks as lovingly accepting their status as morally superior victims, without rancor, and so patronizing blacks under the guise of ennoblement.

-Spergal concludes that Golden Boy is an expression of Mamoulian's misanthropic outlook that informs his themes: A cinematic metaphor that defines Hollywood “as a place where artistic sensitivity and appreciation are wasted on people who crave only bread and circuses…”
+Spergal concludes that Golden Boy is an expression of the misanthropic outlook that informs Mamoulian's themes: A cinematic metaphor that defines Hollywood “as a place where artistic sensitivity and appreciation are wasted on people who crave only bread and circuses…”